Ms. Knope Goes to Washington: Plot

-Ron brings a pig named Tom that he will slaughter and cook to the park but is informed that it violates numerous laws; plus it horrifies the Parks department.
-Annoyed, Ron instead buys pounds of meat which will take several hours to cook, refusing to buy any other food for his hungry and bored subordinates.
-Chris (Rob Lowe) notices the frustration of the Parks department and repeatedly gives Ron suggestions to improve the barbecue, but the stubborn Ron ignores him.
-Everyone complaining to Ron eventually causes him to drive off with the smoking barbecue still attached to his car.
+Ron brings a pig named Tom that he will slaughter and cook to the park but is informed that it violates numerous laws.
+Annoyed, Ron instead buys pounds of meat which will take several hours to cook.
+Chris notices the frustration of the Parks department and repeatedly gives Ron suggestions to improve the barbecue, but the stubborn Ron ignores him.
+Ron angrily then drives off with the barbecue.
 The next day, Chris confronts Ron as a boss, explaining that the barbecue is meant to boost morale and show appreciation for the staff.
 Ron finally accepts Chris' advice and throws a small barbecue in the office for the staff, even adding corn to the mix.

-To avenge her wardrobe, Ann dumps glitter into Tom's facial cream (although he likes the idea of glitter cream).
-Donna sees them fighting and reveals that she knew they were not actually together.
-Ann and Tom finally drop the ruse and Donna drops the bet with Tom.
+Donna sees Ann and Tom fighting and reveals that she knew they were not actually together allowing them to finally drop the ruse.
 Back in Pawnee, Leslie complains to Andy about how insignificant she feels, her worries that Ben will fall for one of the female lobbyists in DC, and how her proposal will be forgotten.
 Andy reassures her and a rejuvenated Leslie later holds a press conference declaring that she will spend time every weekend cleaning the Pawnee River herself, during which time she would be accessible to the citizens of Pawnee.
 She and Ben later Skype with each other, which removes any worries she had about their relationship.